rust-lang/rfcs/text/0000-overlapping_match.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-This should be called `match/in` statements since that is the combination of keywords that are used similar to `for/in` statements.
-This idea would be best presented as a continuation of existing Rust patterns since it expands on the `match` statement.
+This should be called `match/in` expressions since that is the combination of keywords that are used similar to `for/in` expressions.
+This idea would be best presented as a continuation of existing Rust patterns since it expands on the `match` expression.

-This proposal should be introduced to new users right after `match` statements are taught.
-This is the best time to teach it since it appears as an extension of that syntax and the ideas that are used when using `match` statements.
+This proposal should be introduced to new users right after `match` expressions are taught.
+This is the best time to teach it since it appears as an extension of that syntax and the ideas that are used when using `match` expressions.

 Within the _Rust Book_ a section after the section on the `_` placeholder could be called _match/in Control Flow Operator Addition_.
 Within this section the syntax and differences would